aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 integers, more so than for the assembler.

-## The spike: a working end-to-end model
+## The seed: a 'hello world' compiler

-[XXX it's never explained why it's called a 'spike' (driving through all the layers, I take it).
-Calling it a seed would make this question not raise itself.
-Perhaps I should find things to say about what makes a good spike/seed.]
+[XXX Perhaps I should find things to say about what makes a good spike/seed.]

 We want to build a code object, but I haven't documented all the details that go into one.
 Neither did Python!
 We get to learn them by